seidels/TiDeTree-Tutorial/README.md

     <figcaption></figcaption>
 </figure>

-TODO Make sure the correct number of edit probabilities is appearing and the Sci Phy Substmodel is changed in BEAUTI!!

-TODO Q: Why do may we want to allow for variable edit probabilities?
+TODO Q: Why do may we want to allow for variable edit rates?

 ### Set the clock model
 Now, we move to the *Clock Model* tab.
 For this relatively short experiment, we assume that the rate of editing did not change.
 Thus, we keep the "Strict Clock"